Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: General Framework

 respectively.
-This approximation is known to be exact in some cases.
+The approximation given by the reciprocal distances is known to be exact in some cases in numerical computing.
 For example, in \cite[Sec.~3]{demmel1987condition} Demmel studied matrix inversion.
-Given a square matrix, he proved that its reciprocal Frobenius distance to rank-deficient matrices equals the relevant condition number.
+Given a square matrix, he proved that its reciprocal Frobenius distance to rank-deficient matrices equals the condition number relevant to matrix inversion.